Why is ProThinker able to add value to Stockbroking Companies?

 We can come up with reports for thousands of stocks while a stockbroking firm’s own research department can only handle a limited number of stocks due to high costs of employing analysts.
 Therefore, our quantitative research can complement your research department, allowing you to offer analysis on many more stocks thereby increasing your stockbroking business.
 We can customize our reports for you, including the type of quantitative analysis that you want to see, and publish them under your name for you to provide to your clients.

 Our comprehensive stock reports cover all pertinent aspects of a stock.
+Some portions of it could be incorporated into your own qualitative research reports.

 - Return on Equity